CardForest/master-class/README.md

 > JavaScript classes with an edge.

-This is library provides an [ECMAScript 6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) [factory](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29).
-The instances of its generated classes have [*"magic"* features](#Features).
+This is library provides a [class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) [factory](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29).
+The instances of its generated classes have [many features](#Features) that will eventually allow them to:

-The **goal** is to make javascript objects that:
+- Feel like plain objects
-- feel like plain objects
+- Remotely Accessed
-- can be distributed between machines
+- Viewed differently in different contexts (e.g., depending on the viewer or an internal state)
-- can be viewed differently in different contexts (that is, depending on the viewer or some global state)
+- Efficiently stored
-- can be efficiently stored
+- Keep precise track of their changes

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]